stringandstickytape/MaxsAiStudio/README.md

 ### 21. Regenerate All Summaries

-- A new feature has been added to regenerate summaries for all conversations.
+- You can choose to regenerate summaries for all conversations.
 - This can be accessed through the "Specials" menu.

 ### 22. AutoSuggest Function

-- A new AutoSuggest feature has been added to provide suggestions for continuing the conversation.
+- AAutoSuggest provides suggestions for continuing the conversation.
 - This feature can be accessed through the "Specials" menu, with options for regular and "fun" suggestions.
 - Suggestions are presented in a separate window, and selecting one will populate the input box.